plaf2000/ethz-summaries/eprog/eprog_en.md

 There are two options

-- optione 1: frame them
+- option 1: frame them
-- optione 2: put between single quotes $\rightarrow$ "" to use the single quotes as a special character
+- option 2: put between single quotes $\rightarrow$ "" to use the single quotes as a special character

 #### Equivalenza fra due regole